ryandmclean/Data-Science-Portfolio/README.md

 # Machine-Learning-in-Python
-This is a sample of the machine learning projects that I have worked on using Python
+Python uses Jupyter Notebooks, pandas, scikit-learn, and matplotlib.

+# SAS JMP
+JMP is a visual toolset that emphasizes drop-down menus and thus not all analyses can be depicted through scripts.
+I have shared a few scripts to show a sampling of the algorithms I have used in JMP.